InsightDataScience/Sherlock/README.md

 Docker will access these environment variables and load them to docker.

 #### 3. Start the Docker Containers:
-move to the directory where you cloned *Michaniki* , and run:
+move to the directory where you cloned *Sherlock* , and run:
 ```bash
 docker-compose up --build
 ```